cityofaustin/Residential-Permitting/_projects/general-process/consult.md

 #### What if I can’t find my survey?

-You likely received your survey when you purchased your home, if you purchased your home after 1980.
-If you didn’t or if you can’t locate it, try checking with your:
+You likely received your survey when you purchased your home, if you bought it after 1980.
+If you can't find it or don't remember getting it, try checking with your:

 * Home lender or title company from your original purchase,
 * Neighbors to find out where they got theirs,
-* Or, you can get a new survey.
-Find a surveyor through the [Texas Board of Professional Land Surveying](http://txls.texas.gov).
+* Or a surveyor to get a new survey.
+* Find a surveyor through the [Texas Board of Professional Land Surveying](http://txls.texas.gov).

 ### 3. Draw a few simple sketches of your property or home interior

 Sketches give reviewers a clear picture of your project and help them determine whether or not you can move forward with your project as planned.
 Please bring two simple sketches to your consultation:

-* The current layout of your property including any existing structures such as your house, pool, or driveway,
+* Sketch 1: The current layout of your property including any existing structures such as your house, pool, or driveway,
-* And, the layout of the structure you may be changing, adding, or removing.
+* Sketch 2: The layout of the structure you may be changing, adding, or removing.

 ## How to get a free in-person consultation

 There are two ways to sign up for a free 20 minute, in-person consultation.
+All consultations take part at Residential Plan Review at One Texas Center.

 * Sign up in person at the QLess Kiosk at the [Residential Plan Review](/contact/#residential-plan-review)
 * Or save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

 If you choose to sign up remotely on the QLess website, fill out your name and phone number, select Residential-Zoning & Process Help, and then select Process/Application Guidance.
 You will receive a text with your estimated service time.
-Follow the text prompts to receive updates, leave the line, or get help with any questions you may have.
+Follow the text prompts to receive updates, leave the line, or get help.

-All consultations take part at Residential Plan Review at One Texas Center.
 Remember to leave enough time for this process.
-Residential Plan Review can get very busy and wait times can reach an hour or more.
+Residential Plan Review can get very busy and wait times can reach an hour or longer.
 We recommend signing up online or arriving as close to opening time as possible to sign up in person.

 After your consultation, feel free to return to the next section for further assistance on preparing your application.